Similan Islands Diving

 Located at the north-west corner of Similan Island number 6, West of Eden, also known as West of Six, has something to offer divers of all levels.

 While some of the most visited Similan dive sites in the past may have suffered shallow reef deterioration, West of Eden enjoys healthy hard coral reef coverage in the shallows which are alive with various colourful tropical fish species.
 There is also amazing granite boulder topography around which to dive and admire the abundance of gorgonian sea fans, acropora table corals and soft corals that thrive here.
-It is little wonder West of Eden has become a firm favourite among visiting divers.
+It is little wonder West of Eden has become a firm favourite among visiting scuba divers.

 The dive usually starts a short distance from the island's northernmost point dropping down in a small sheltered bay.
-Visibility is generally good on this dive so you can wander along the reef looking for batfish and turtles which are frequently spotted here.
+Visibility is generally good here so you can wander along the reef looking for batfish and turtles which are frequently spotted here.
 Some of the best parts of this dive are in the shallow areas where several large schools of yellow goatfish hang above the corals, whilst trevallies provide plenty of action as they blitz across the reef hunting glassfish.
 Common reef octopus can also regularly be seen on the top of the coral, changing colour as you approach.

 For the less experienced, the tops of the shallow boulders provide great visual reference whilst the more advanced divers can find their way through the rocky channels and down the outside of the boulders.
 Here are the deepest parts of the dive where you can find frogfish and ribbon eels, which are very unusual in this area.
 Other interesting sights include giant morays being cleaned by white-banded cleaner shrimp and, from time to time, a large blotched fantail ray can be found under the crack in the rocks.
 With all this activity in the deeper areas it well worth diving on nitrox to extend your bottom time.